 I was enamored with the TV commercial at first.

 Then I realized it’s a Camry commercial.

 Once again, we have an automotive brand trying to be something it’s not.
-If it was for a new Civic, then yeah.
+If this campaign was for the Mazda Miata, then yeah.
 Maybe it would work.

 The whole idea is misaligned with the Camry brand.
 “Thrill Ride” is not the least bit authentic, nor is it relevant to the people who might really be interested in a Camry.
 (They might have fond memories of ancient, wooden roller coasters, but they don’t want to ride on one.)

 And what’s worse, the spot doesn’t even deliver on its ill-advised promise of being thrilling.

 The so-called “thrill course” features one little hill, a banked turn, and a tunnel.
 There are relatively young, hip people riding shotgun as the Camry inches its way around the course.
 It’s a reality TV on Geritol.

 I can understand why the Brand Managers at Toyota would want to appeal to a younger audience.
 And I can even go along with the premise of being a little bit more fun.
 But why do it in a way that’s utterly fake and out of context?